Platinum Garden: Satin Wholecloth Quilt

 As you may know, I’m enjoying a quilting series of whole cloth quilts, like the one in this wholecloth post and this wholecloth post.
 As described in those previous adventures, I start with a linear quadrant design like this one:

 Print the quadrant once, tape it together, and trace it onto the wholecloth four times, or simply print it four times.
 I opted to just print the full-size quadrant once.
 Note: This quadrant design is not available for free full-size download.
-If you’d like to download a quadrant and give it a try, please visit these two posts: wholecloth post and wholecloth post.
+The design is a bonus pattern in the Free-Motion Framework Pattern Package.

 Since I was using slippery & shifty satin, I decided to use dressmaker’s carbon tracing papers to transfer the design to the quilt’s surface.